dev-ai-lab/bank-docs/README.md

       - Memory optimized
   - prices are determined based on those classes
   - decide based on use cases in hand
+- Aurora costs:
+  - 20 % more costs, but more efficient
 #### Aurora DB creation:
 - Enable global database flag
 - One can configure EC2 instance to connect to the DB